Your Ultimate Guide to Blood Sugar Friendly Cocktails

 Read the ingredient list of what is added to a cocktail.

-Account for added sugar and carbohydrates to adjust insulin dose
+Account for added sugar and carbohydrates to adjust your insulin dose

 Check blood sugar often